Esri/terraformer-arcgis-parser/README.md

     }
   });

-// take a Terraformer.Primitive or GeoJSON and convert it to ArcGIS JSON var point = ArcGIS.convert({
+// take a Terraformer.Primitive or GeoJSON and convert it back to ArcGIS JSON var point = ArcGIS.convert({
   "type": "Point",
   "coordinates": [45.5165, -122.6764]